 WHO WE ARE

-3. Organizational Integrity: We practice what we preach.
-Every associate at CG&A raises money at one organization.
-As a business, we still do what we help you do: fundraising.
+2. Integrity and Transparency: We practice what we preach.
+Every associate at CG&A has ongoing, first-hand experience within the nonprofit sector in leadership, development, and administration.
 We also value transparency and honesty in our relationships with clients.
-From us, you will get the good, the bad, and the ugly of fundraising.
+From us, you will get the good, the bad, and the ugly of maintaining and sustaining a nonprofit organization.

 Partner and President